dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 security (see [The Enduring Myth of the SPARQL Endpoint](https://daverog.wordpress.com/2013/06/04/the-enduring-myth-of-the-sparql-endpoint/)).
-It also has the benefit of enabling clients to work with a simpler RDF data model than the one Knora actually uses to store data in the triplestore, and makes it possible to provide better error-checking.
+It also has the benefit of enabling clients to work with a simpler RDF data model than the one DSP-API actually uses to store data in the triplestore, and makes it possible to provide better error-checking.

-Rather than being processed directly by the triplestore, a Gravsearch query is interpreted by Knora, which enforces certain restrictions on the query, and implements paging and permission checking.
-The API server generates SPARQL based on the Gravsearch query submitted, queries the triplestore, filters the results according to the user's permissions, and returns each page of query results as a Knora API response.
+Rather than being processed directly by the triplestore, a Gravsearch query is interpreted by DSP-API, which enforces certain restrictions on the query, and implements paging and permission checking.
+The API server generates SPARQL based on the Gravsearch query submitted, queries the triplestore, filters the results according to the user's permissions, and returns each page of query results as a DSP-API response.
 Thus, Gravsearch is a hybrid between a RESTful API and a SPARQL endpoint.

 A Gravsearch query conforms to a subset of the syntax of a SPARQL